Visiting Writers: Readings at JMU

 Furious Flower presents at least two writers each semester.
 Each season's reading series is curated to highlight recent accomplishments by writers of color and showcase the diversity of aesthetics within contemporary American poetry.
 These events are often presented in partnership with other departments at the university and are always free and open to the public.

 We offer these recordings as the next best thing to being here to meet the poets and hear the readings in person.
-If you’d like to learn more about these writers, be sure to visit The Fight & the Fiddle, our online literary magazine featuring interviews with all of our visiting poets.
+If you’d like to learn more about these writers, be sure to visit The Fight & the Fiddle, our online literary magazine featuring interviews with them.

 Reginald Dwayne Betts | Sept.
 17, 2015